sindresorhus/got/documentation/lets-make-a-plugin.md

 ## Woah.
 Is that it?

 Yup.
 View the full source code [here](examples/gh-got.js).
-Here's an example how to use it:
+Here's an example of how to use it:

 ```js
 const ghGot = require('gh-got');